 Having your domain name registered is like being listed in the white pages, but your website also needs a physical location, just as your business needs office space.
 Your website must be hosted on a server that is maintained by a website hosting company.

 This can be a very complicated process, but it’s not hopeless.
 Don’t let this hold up your website planning.
-Give us a call, and we’ll help you through the process.
+Give us a shout, and we’ll help you through the process.
 If you have more questions on this, please use this quick reference.

 Now that you have a domain name and a website host, we need to connect the two.
 In order to do this, we use domain name servers (DNS).
 DNS are a series of entries that direct your email and website to the proper servers.
 They’re essentially the internet’s map connecting users to websites.